mohammedsallam/central_readme/DOC/cycle.md

     - Check ftp by `checkFtp` function and database connection by `checkDB` function.
     - Store domain information.
     - Complete the rest of construction into `createNewWebsite` function.
-* Within `createNewWebsite` function The index file is uploaded and then the rest of the processes are inside `RemainingCreateNewWebsiteOperations`ز
+* Within `createNewWebsite` function The index file is uploaded and then the rest of the processes are inside `RemainingCreateNewWebsiteOperations`.
 * Within `RemainingCreateNewWebsiteOperations` The rest of the files are uploaded.
 * When all files are uploaded, the new domain is created and redirect to it.